deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 The second the link was cut, he swore, loudly: "*Me cago en Dios!"*

 Regaari scrambled to his feet as WARHORSE lurched upright.
-"Is that…?"
+"Is that...?"

 "I fucking pray his radio's just out."
 WARHORSE replied.
 He scowled at the intel tablet, looked around to get his bearings, then grabbed the ruck.
 He'd diligently re-packed it after they were done eating, and Regaari winced at the sheer weight of it as the human shrugged it on before stooping and offering him two linked hands for a step. "climb on."